FuzailN/Deploying-Nodejs-Webapp-on-EKS-cluster/README.md

 - we needed tls so we installed certbot and generate a certificate for our duckdns domain

 ### Jenkins (CICD)
-- we need to define our credentials in jenkins like the AWS and nexus credentials so that the pipeline can be executed successfully
 - Our jenkins CICD pipeline consists of 5 stages
     1. Building and push docker image to nexus registry
     2. Create our infrastruture with terraform